 What should I do if something has been stolen?

 If an asset/property is suspected of being stolen, contact University Police at ext.
 6333 immediately.
 They will send an investigator who will obtain all of the necessary data on the missing property and the circumstances surrounding its disappearance.
 The investigator will need to know the asset number, description, manufacturer, model, serial number and cost.
 If the asset is recorded on inventory, the data should be readily available.
-A copy of the investigator’s report will be sent to Business Services, which will then retire the asset from the departmental inventory.
+A copy of the investigator’s report will be sent to Property Control, which will then retire the asset from the departmental inventory.

 Back to Top